 What Can You Do?

-Step one - drain the irrigation system completely.
+Step one: drain the irrigation system completely.
 You should be ready to go for the winter with no water left in your pipes at all because it will freeze.
-Step two - turn your system off completely.
+Step two: turn your system off completely.
 This is the best way to protect your programmed settings and the nuts and bolts that you will need later down the line.
-Also, it takes away the chance of the system trying to turn itself on, pressure and all, whilst there is frost on the ground, which would make it overheat.
-Step three - insulate.
+Also, it takes away the chance of the system trying to turn itself on, pressure and all, whilst there is frost on the ground which would make it overheat.
+Step three: insulate your system.
 This seems obvious but insulation is your best way to keep everything protected.
 What is the best way to do this?
-It is by using any material that would be good for insulation.
-Plastic bags, foam insulation tape etc. You need to do this in particular with the expensive parts like the valves and the preventer.
+First and foremost having your pipes at a proper depth is the best way to insulate your system.
+You can also use any material that would be good for insulation such as plastic bags, foam insulation tape etc. You need to do this in particular with the expensive parts like the valves and the preventer.